Quoc010120/national-park-biodiversity-analytics-by-python/README.md

 ## Data Exploration

-To begin with, we'll examine the characteristics of the data by checking the dimensions and data types of the variables in both datasets using the `describe` method. park.
+To begin with, we'll examine the characteristics of the data by checking the dimensions and data types of the variables in both datasets.

 For the `species` dataset:
 - It has 5,824 rows, each with a unique category and scientific name.